“Find your passion and the money will follow.”

 Career vs Job vs Calling

 Your relationship with your work impacts how fulfilled and happy you are.
 Consider the story of 3 bricklayers which has been around for many years.
-Each were asked what they were doing.
+Each was asked what they were doing.

 The first man answered gruffly, ‘I’m laying bricks.’